sievehq/Manual/manual.md

 ## Traction — where are you currently?

-We launched last month, and with ZERO Marketing dollars :

-1. 2000 visitors to the website.

-1. 350 new user signups = 18% conversion (Update : 500+ users as of January, Update 2 : 850 users on Jan 18)
+1. 1500+ users since January 2019 (Payment is not mandatory now, learning customer journey).

+2. When we made payment mandatory after signup, 10% conversion rate -- signup to adding a credit card and paying next month, 20 paying users paying an average $32 per user per month.
+Tried variations from $4, $29 and $49/mo

-1. 12% added their credit card in the first 100 when we made it mandatory.
+3. 12% added their credit card in the first 100 when we made it mandatory.

+4. Hundreds of feedback on hacker news (300+ comments, trending more than a day) from Engineering director of Eventbrite, creator of Django, Architects at Philips, Linkedin, Basecamp.

+5. Top 5 on Product hunt.